SciRooPlot/SciRooPlot/README.md

 plotManager.AddInputDataFiles("inputIdentifierC", {"${HOME}/myRootFiles/b2.root"});
 // and it is possible to add all root files within a directory (including sub-directories): plotManager.AddInputDataFiles("inputIdentifierD", {"/path/to/folder/with/rootfiles/"});
+// please note that multiple root files grouped under one inputIdentifier will be treated as one big input file and are traversed in alphabetical order

 // N.B.:
 // you can save these settings to a file via: